What is the Women’s Leadership Council?

 - Sunrise Mountain

-This year the very first cohort of this project reached graduation eligibility.
-We proudly watched 279 seniors who had been identified by CCSD as at-risk, walk the stage to receive their diploma.
+In 2014, the very first cohort of this project reached graduation eligibility.
+We proudly watched 279 seniors who had been identified by CCSD as 100 percent at-risk, walk the stage to receive their diploma.

 WLC Emerging Leadership Award for Women Scholarship The WLC enjoyed the culmination of much hard work in the first ever Emerging Leadership Award for Women Scholarship in June 2014.
 Two highly-deserving high school graduates wishing to attain post secondary education were granted the WLC Scholarship to assist with much needed college costs, Monica Guiza and Leslie Miranda.
 Applicants must demonstrate financial need and meet specific GPA requirements.

 WLC Annual Suit Drive The annual WLC Suit Drive coalesces our community together for donation of suits and professional items for women in need.
 These items are donated to agencies serving women in back-to-work programs.
-While we gathered over 7,000 items this past November, it takes just one suit to enable success and independence.
+While we gathered almost 12,000 items this past November, it takes just one suit to enable success and independence.
 Through this community event, we really are changing lives, one hanger at a time!
-Please join us in changing lives this Fall for the 7th Suit Drive, Friday, November 7th.
+Please join us in changing lives for the 8th Annual Suit Drive on Friday, November 6th, 2015 in the NV Energy parking lot.

 Girls on the Run 5K Supporting girls in the lifelong endeavor to increase physical activity and healthy eating, this year the WLC is sponsoring this fun run for girls which incorporates positive youth development curricula.
-Save the date for November 23rd , 2014 for this amazing day of exercise, learning, and meeting goals.
+It’s an amazing day of exercise, learning, and meeting goals.

 WLC Stability for Families Continuing to support families gaining independence, the WLC brings one-on-one budgeting, financial literacy and rental counseling to residents working towards leaving transitional housing and living on their own.
 Through the Women’s Development Center, women learn to establish short and long term financial goals as well as how to manage a monthly budget.